hirehike/hirehike/README.md

 Welcome to the official GitHub repository of Hirehike, Inc.

 We create software for your brand.
-Make your computer experience smarter, faster and more personalized with our products and services.
+Make your computer experience smarter, faster, and more personalized with our products and services.

-### What we do?
+### What do we do?

-* We design and develop **Websites, Web Apps, Mobile Appplications (Android, iOS), Desktop Applications (Windows, Linux, macOS), Web Browser Extensions (Google Chrome, Microsoft Edge, Mozilla Firefox)** for your business.
+* We design and develop **Websites, Web Apps, Mobile applications (Android, iOS), Desktop Applications (Windows, Linux, macOS), and Web Browser Extensions (Google Chrome, Microsoft Edge, Mozilla Firefox)** for your business.

-* We provide **Billing Softwares (Invoicing with Tax) and all other CRM Apps** to power your organization.
+* We provide **Billing Software (Invoicing with Tax) and all other CRM Apps** to power your organization.

 check out more information at https://www.hirehike.com

+### Our Mission

+We help businesses create their software and make it available to use.

+### Our Vision

+The cost and effort it takes to create a business from scratch should be simplified in a way that it should be much easier to create a business than finding a job.

+### Our Quality Policy

+We at Hirehike will consistently provide products and services that meet the people and the companies requirements and expectations.
+We will effectively pursue ever improving quality that enable people all around the world.

 ### Follow us on